espressif/esp-dl/face_recognition/README.md

 The steps below list the whole process of a **Face Recognition**:

-1. Obtain the input images.
+1. Obtain the input images, typecally 320x240 resolution.
-2. Start the **Face Detection** and obtain the `position` and `landmark` coordinates of the face.
+2. Start the **Face Detection** and obtain the `landmark` coordinates of the face.
-3. Align the face by using the `landmark` coordinates and obtain a face image of required size.
+3. Align the face by using the `landmark` coordinates and obtain a face image of required size. `align_face`
-4. Input the aligned face image to the face recognition algorithm and generate a **Face ID**.
+4. Input the aligned face image to the face recognition algorithm and generate a **Face ID**. `get_face_id` and `recognize_face`
 5. Compare the newly generated **Face ID** against the existing **Face IDs** and obtain the distance between these two **Face IDs** (normally in Euclidean distance or Cosine distance).
 6. Determine if the two **Face IDs** are from a same person by comparing the distance between these two **Face IDs** and the specified threshold.